-ELEMENT REQUIRED INFORMATION Totals (For Acres and Number of Plants) This is the last row in the table on the form used to enter the summation of the total acres and total number of trees.
-IMPORTANT: Prior to SRH database must be c answering these questions, the approved average revenue per acre from the preliminary Has Damage (E.G., Disease, Hail, Freeze) Occurred to Trees/Vines/Bushes/ Bog that Will Reduce the Insured Crop's Production from Previous Crop Years?
-An insured using organic practices must answer "YES" when the organic crop has been affected by prohibited substances, see Para.
+ELEMENT REQUIRED INFORMATION Totals (For Acres and Number of Plants) This is the last row in the table on the form used to enter the summation of the total acres and total number of trees. answering these questions, the approved average revenue per acre from the preliminary SRH database must be c alculated.
+Has Damage (E.G., Disease, Hail, Freeze) An insured using organic practices must answer "YES" when the organic crop has Occurred to been affected by prohibited substances, see Para.
 1854.
-If the insured answers "YES", then hard copy records of acreage, production, and gross sales are required.
+Trees/Vines/Bushes/ 104 ' 1 Bog that Will Reduce If the insured answers "YES", then hard copy records of acreage, production, and gross the Insured Crop's sales are required.
+Production from If you to domain any of his age, list type of discour Previous Crop Years?
+If yes to damage caused by disease, list type of disease.
 Have Practices or Production Methods (e.g., Removal, Dehorning, Grafting, Transitioning to Organic) been Performed that Will Reduce the Insured Crop's Production from Previous Crop Years?
 An insured must answer "YES" when the insured transitions to organic practices (either transitioning to organic (with or without a plan)).
 An insured must answer "YES" when the insured is going from organic practices to conventional practices.
 Provided there are no other practice or production methods that will reduce the insured's crop production, acreage transitioning from transitional organic to certified Organic practices, or when certified acres must transition to organic (for example, prohibited substances required certified organic acreage to transition) an insured must answer "NO".
 See Para.
 1854 for additional information on organic perennials.
 If the insured answers "YES", then hard copy records of acreage, production, and gross sales are required.
 Tree thinning, hedging and top-work is considered a cultural practice change that could reduce the insured crop's gross sales below the approved average revenue and/or make the crop uninsurable.
-Is the Current Water Supply (Surface Allotment/Well) Adequate to Produce a Normal Crop For the Crop Year Being Certified Above?
+Is the Current Water Supply (Surface Allotment/Well) Adequate to Produce a Normal Crop for the Crop Year Being Certified Above?
 For irrigated practice only.
 If the insured answers "NO", hard copy records of acreage, production, and gross sales are required.